UoB-COMSM0110/2024-group-6/README.md

     </tbody>
 </table>

-Based on the feedback, we adjusted the logic to increase the character’s jump height, as well as introducing the spacebar as an alternative control.
-Additionally, we refined our pipe logic, adding a method to randomly generate pipes, and decrease the spacing between them.
-These improvements were corroborated in our second heuristic evaluation, where the frequency of both of our previous scores reduced from 4 to 0.
-These improvements positively impacted the usability of our game.

-Figure X - Heuristic Results - Testing Round 2

 Our second testing illuminated new issues relating to Error Prevention and Aesthetic Design.
 Noticeably, an issue with the shield powerup, which disappeared too quickly, receiving a frequency score of 4.
 Similarly, the new transport pipes activated inconsistently, again, scoring 4.
 A more minor issue involved the background stars blinking excessively, potentially causing discomfort to some players.
 These findings have directed our priorities for the final sprint, in order to enhance the overall game experience.